-out3 = in2 xor in3
+out3 = in2 xor in3 '''

 - 6) Create a testbench peripheral_test_tb.vhd that demonstrates the correctness of peripheral_test.
 You do not need a simulation screenshot.
-It is up to you do determine the thoroughness of the testbench. - 7) Synthesize the IP to make sure there are no errors. - 8) Package your peripheral IP and connect it the Zynq in the block diagram (see tutorials in part 1). - 9) Generate a bitfile.

-- 10)Find the bitfile and rename it to part2.bit.
-Copy it into the directory with the provided C++ code for part2. - 11)Transfer the directory with the C++ code and the bitfile to reconfig.ece.ufl.edu. - 12) From reconfig.ece.ufl.edu (i.e., using an ssh client like putty), compile the code using "make".

-13)Run your code on a ZedBoard using:
+It is up to you do determine the thoroughness of the testbench. - 7) Synthesize the IP to make sure there are no errors. - 8) Package your peripheral IP and connect it the Zynq in the block diagram (see tutorials in part 1). - 9) Generate a bitfile. - 10) Find the bitfile and rename it to part2.bit.
+Copy it into the directory with the provided C++ code for part2. - 11) Transfer the directory with the C++ code and the bitfile to reconfig.hcs.ufl.edu. - 12) From reconfig.hcs.ufl.edu, compile the C++ code using "make". - 13) Run your code on a ZedBoard using:

+'''

 zed_schedule.py ./zed_app part2.bit

+'''

 At this point, there should be no errors for out0 and out1.
 If there are errors, your peripheral is not working.
-IMPORTANT: out2 and output3 should be incorrect at this step.
+IMPORTANT: out2 and out3 should be incorrect at this step.

-- 14)Open main.cpp and find the code that transfers in0 and in1 to the ZedBoard.
-Extend the code to write in2 and in3 to the board.
-Make sure to use the correct AXI address (see the enum at the top of the file). - 15)Find the code that reads results from out0 and out1.
-Add the code that replicates this process for out2 and out3. - 16) Recompile using "make". - 17)Rerun the code on the ZedBoard.
+- 14)Open main.cpp and find the code that transfers in 0 and in 1 to the ZedBoard.
+Extend the code to write in 2 and in 3 to the board.
+Make sure to use the correct AXI address (see the enum at the top of the file). - 15) Find the code that reads results from out0 and out1.
+Add the code that replicates this process for out2 and out3. - 16) Recompile using "make". - 17) Rerun the code on the ZedBoard.
 If there are still errors, there is either a problem with your peripheral or with the C++ code you added.
 Debug until there no errors. - 18) Take a screenshot of the working execution (or of the errors that you received if you don't have it working). e.g.: